Jason Blake (ice hockey): Ducks and retirement

 Blake played the entire 2010–11 season with the Ducks compiling 16 goals and 32 points in 72 games.
 He began the 2011–12 season playing on a line with Teemu Selanne and Saku Koivu.
 On October 15, 2011, Blake and the Ducks were playing the San Jose Sharks when Sharks' defenceman Brent Burns accidentally cut Blake's left arm/wrist after Blake fell down during a faceoff attempt.
 The cut required surgery to repair and kept Blake out of the lineup for three months.
 He returned to play for the Ducks in January 2012 scoring three goals in his first two games back.
 He finished the season with 45 games played, having scored 7 goals and 12 points.
 Following the season, Blake was again an unrestricted free agent.
 However, the season was delayed due to a lockout and Blake never signed with a team.

 Personal life

-Blake's son Jackson was drafted in the fourth round, 109th overall, by the Carolina Hurricanes in the 2021 NHL Entry Draft.
-He plays college ice hockey for North Dakota.
+Blake's son, Jackson, was drafted in the fourth round, 109th overall, by the Carolina Hurricanes in the 2021 NHL Entry Draft.
+He played college ice hockey for North Dakota.